 If you have problems running this command, review the Configuration Sections section of the gribadmin script.
 It contains variables that change its behavior.
-In particular, the mysql_path and gcc_lib_path variables may need to be changed.
+In particular, the mysql\path and gcc\lib\path variables may need to be changed.

-Activate the DMBIN decoder by running the command below from a McIDAS-X session running under the oper account.
+Activate the DMBIN data monitor by running the command below from a McIDAS-X session running under the oper account.